omeka/omeka-s-enduser/docs/content/media.md

 ---
 Title: Media
 ---
-Access media through the item with which is is associated.
-Media cannot exist independent of an associated item.
+Media are only created by adding them to an Item.
+Media cannot exist independently.

 To view the metadata for media, click on the media’s name in the  right-hand sidebar on the item view page.

 ## Add Media